haileysholty21/nwhl-fantasy-hockey/README.md

 (if you don't have pipenv installed, run $ pip install pipenv and then run the above line)

 $ createdb nwhl_fantasy_hockey
+(make sure postgresql is running before you do the above command, otherwise it will error)

 $ python manage.py migrate
 $ python manage.py collectstatic